 Light, Bright and Crunchy Salad

-If you are anything like our family, having a salad with every meal (yes even breakfast) is super important.
 Salad is a great starter any time of the day because it helps make you feel more full.
 We like to pair carbohydrates with healthy fats and greens.
 Plus this salad has the beloved pomegranate seeds in it which have 3X the amount of antioxidants when compared to red wine, green tea, blueberries, and cranberries.
-We find that our T1D son tends to process grains better this way.
-Recently we have been really obsessed with pomegranates, they are so big and juicy right now.
 Luckily, I get to pass the fruit off to my husband who seems to like the labor of it all, though this technique is pretty great.
-This one also had clementines which is guaranteed to brighten your morning.
+This one also had clementines which are guaranteed to brighten your morning.

 - 3 green apples